angelalonso/gtr2_dyn_ai/README.md

 - The more races with a given car on a given track, the more precise the program will be.
 - Once you like the AI level for that track and car, you can disable "Auto-calculate Ratios" at the bottom.
 - If you want to understand how the Ratios are calculated, you can check the data using dyn_ai_visualizer.
-  - Moreover, here you can manually change the formulas, the latest User Laptime...
+  - Moreover, here you can manually change the formulas, the latest User Laptime, select multiple points, and delete data points from the database.
 Use with caution.
 - If you want to correct a Ratio by hand, turn off the "Auto-calculate Ratios" and click on "Edit".